 If you have cat allergies, the Lynx point may set them off.
 This cat still has the proteins in its dander, urine, and saliva that trigger allergic reactions in some people.
 No cat is hypoallergenic.

-A Lynx Point Siamese cat can live for 15 to 20 years – which is longer than many other breeds.
+A Lynx Point Siamese cat can live for 15 to 20 years – which is longer than some breeds.
 Take good care of your Lynx Point and it may even exceed this.

 These days, well-bred purebred cats live just as long as mixed breeds because reputable breeders have worked do hard to eradicate genetic diseases by screening breeding cats.